-Peripheral neuropathy often causes numbness and pain in your hands and feet.
-People typically describe the pain of peripheral neuropathy as tingling or burning, while they may compare the loss of sensation to the feeling of wearing a thin stocking or glove.
+People generally describe the pain of peripheral neuropathy as tingling or burning, while they may compare the loss of sensation to the feeling of wearing a thin stocking or glove.

-Peripheral neuropathy is caused by nerve damage.
-It can result from such problems as traumatic injuries, infections, metabolic problems and exposure to toxins.
+Peripheral neuropathy can result from problems such as traumatic injuries, infections, metabolic problems and exposure to toxins.
 One of the most common causes is diabetes.

-In many cases, peripheral neuropathy symptoms improve with time — especially if it's caused by an underlying condition that can be treated.
-A number of medications are often used to reduce the painful symptoms of peripheral neuropathy.
+In many cases, peripheral neuropathy symptoms improve with time, especially if the condition is caused by an underlying condition that can be treated.
+A number of medications are used to reduce the painful symptoms of peripheral neuropathy.

-Most commonly, peripheral neuropathy may start in the longest nerves — the ones that reach to your toes.
-Specific symptoms vary, depending on which types of nerves are affected.
+Most commonly, peripheral neuropathy starts in the longest nerves, which are the nerves that reach to your toes.
+Symptoms vary, depending on which types of nerves are affected.
 Signs and symptoms may include:

 When to see a doctor